Optimal and Maximin Procedures for Multiple Testing Problems: Discussion and conclusion

 We leave for future research examination of the utility OMT policies for other power functions, such as linear combinations of the functions we propose here, which can also be solved within our framework.
 We also leave for future research consideration of other error measures (see Table 1 in \cite{Benjamini10} for a list of measures which can be viewed as generalization of the FWER and FDR).
-Finally, we leave for future research the development of empirical-OMT procedures with an empirical Bayes flavor, which first estimate relevant parameters from the data (e.g., the shape of the alternative distribution) before computing the OMT rejection policy.